Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 With {{site.konnect_short_name}} hosting the control plane, a data plane node doesn't need a database to store configuration data.
 Instead, configuration is stored in-memory on each node, and you can easily update all data plane nodes in a control plane with a few clicks.
+This model applies whether the nodes are managed on-premise, in cloud-hosted environments, or through our fully managed SaaS offering with [Dedicated Cloud Gateways](/konnect/gateway-manager/dedicated-cloud-gateways).

 The Gateway Manager, and the {{site.konnect_saas}} application as a whole, does not have access or visibility into the data flowing through your